 Reagan, van Gogh and Good Old High School

 Day 10.
 According to our itinerary, we should be visiting the Getty Centre in the morning and walking around Rodeo Drive in the afternoon.
 The weather forecast for LA that day was raining and so it was good that we made other plans instead.
-My high school BFF, Heinrich, and her family were going out of town that Saturday and invited us to drive out of town to the Ronald Reagan Presidential Library & Museum in Simi Valley.
-They would meet us there since it was on the way to their weekend getaway.
-My family likes weekends out of town and we enjoy museums too so we didn’t have to think twice.
-But also, it would give me more time to spend with my friend.
-So the plan was made – Ronald Reagan Presidential Library in the morning and, if we have time, Getty Centre in the afternoon.
+My high school BFF, I call her Rich, and her family were going out of town that Saturday and invited us to the Ronald Reagan Presidential Library & Museum in Simi Valley.
+My family likes weekends out of town and we enjoy museums too so we agreed right away!
+But also, it would give me more time to spend with Rich.
+So the plan was set – Ronald Reagan Presidential Library in the morning and, if we have time, Getty Centre in the afternoon.